nimcastano/javascript-prep-0223-code-solutions/prep-javascript-variables/prep-javascript-variables-quiz-questions.md

 - Which keyword is used to declare a variable in JavaScript?
 There are three keywords used to declare a variable in Javascript: var, let and const.
 - Which characters is a JavaScript variable allowed to begin with?
-A Javascript variable must begin with a letter, but can start with a $ or an _.
+A Javascript variable must begin with a letter.
 - What are quotation marks used for in JavaScript?
 Quotation marks are used for string types of data.
 - What is the purpose of strings in JavaScript?